JoraDeveloper/maroom-test-task/README.md

         required: 'You forgot to give a name',
         minLength: {
             value: 3,
-            message: 'Max length is 3'
+            message: 'Min length is 3'
         }
     },
    ...